Digital Account Application

 a pop-up shows that “Your residential address cannot

 be a PO Box”.
-Only a home address can be used as the
+Only a home address can be used as

 primary address, but applicants can use that as the